jparelladab/decidim/decidim-verifications/README.md

     authorization process.

 * _Renewable authorizations_.
-  By default a participant can't renew its authorization, but this can be enabled when registering the workflow, the time between renewals can be configured (one day by default):
+  By default a participant can't renew its authorization, but this can be enabled when registering the workflow, the time between renewals can be configured (one day by default).

+  Optionally to change the renew modal content part of the data stored, you can set a new value.

   ```ruby
   # config/initializers/decidim.rb